-South Carolina has enacted the first Insurance Data Security Act (modeled on federal law) and is in the process of implementing it.
+South Carolina enacted and implemented the first Insurance Data Security Act (modeled on federal law).
 The reporting requirements went into effect in January 2019 and licensees that are not exempt from the Act were required to have an information security program in place by July 1, 2019.
-The Department has received thirteen (13) notifications to date.
+The Department has received thirty-two (32) notifications to date.
 The majority of these notices involve actions by third party vendors.